b4pmain/Cosmonautics-GravityCurve/README.md

 =======

 Well, technically, it is linear.

-This mod adds an ability to insert a configurable data pack to intercept hard-coded gravity cutoff values inside Cosmonautics.
+<br>This mod adds an ability to insert a configurable data pack to intercept hard-coded gravity cutoff values inside Cosmonautics.

 How to Use
 ==========